learnlatex/learnlatex.github.io/en/lesson-01.md

 ---

-Unlike common word processors such as Microsoft Word or LibreOffice, LaTeX usually does not provide WYSIWYG.
-With LaTeX one takes a good text editor, writes the text and enriches the text with markup.
+Unlike common word processors such as Microsoft Word or LibreOffice, LaTeX usually does not provide WYSIWYG ('What You See Is What You Get').
+With LaTeX one takes text and enriches the text with mark--up.
 This markup tells LaTeX about the logical meaning of certain elements of the text, similar to the way HTML does.

 Take for example a `<h2>` headline indicating a new section in an HTML-document.
 LaTeX also has a command for this, here one would use the `\section` command.